Sivapithecus: Discovery

 The first incomplete specimens of Sivapithecus were found in northern India in the late 19th century.

 Another find was made in Nepal on the bank of the Tinau River situated in Palpa District; a western part of the country in 1932.
 This find was named "Ramapithecus".
 The discoverer, G. Edward Lewis, claimed that it was distinct from Sivapithecus, as the jaw was more like a human's than any other fossil ape then known, a claim revived in the 1960s.
 At that time, it was believed that the ancestors of humans had diverged from other apes 14 million years ago.
 Biochemical studies upset this view, suggesting that there was an early split between orangutan ancestors and the common ancestors of chimpanzees, gorillas and humans.

 Meanwhile, more complete specimens of Ramapithecus were found in 1975 and 1976, which showed that it was less human-like than had been thought.
 It began to look more and more like Sivapithecus, meaning that the older name must take priority.
 It is also possible that fossils assigned to Ramapithecus belonged to the female form of Sivapithecus.
 They were definitely members of the same genus.
-It is also likely that they were already separate from the common ancestor of chimps, gorillas and humans, which may be represented by the prehistoric great ape Nakalipithecus nakayamai.
+It is also likely that they were already separate from the common ancestor of chimpanzees, gorillas and humans, which may be represented by the prehistoric great ape Nakalipithecus nakayamai.
 Siwalik specimens once assigned to the genus Ramapithecus are now considered by most researchers to belong to one or more species of Sivapithecus.
 Ramapithecus is no longer regarded as a likely ancestor of humans.

-In 1982, David Pilbeam published a description of a significant fossil find, formed by a large part of the face and jaw of a Sivapithecus.
-The specimen bore many similarities to the orangutan skull and strengthened the theory (previously suggested by others) that Sivapithecus was closely related to orangutans.
+In 1982, David Pilbeam published a description of a significant fossil find from Potwar Plateau, Pakistan, formed by a large part of the face and jaw of a Sivapithecus.
+The partial skull was likely scavenged after death.
+The specimen (GSP 15000) bore many similarities to the orangutan skull and strengthened the theory (previously suggested by others) that Sivapithecus was closely related to orangutans.

-In 2011, a 10.8 million-year old (Neogene period) upper jawbone of Shivapithecus was found in Kutch district of Gujarat, India.
+In 2011, a 10.8 million-year old (Neogene period) upper jawbone of Sivapithecus was found in Kutch district of Gujarat, India.
 The find also extended Sivapithecus southern range in Indian subcontinent significantly.
 The species can not be identified.